 The dosage that has been shown to have the highest benefits for joint health, insulin sensitivity, metabolism, heart health, and more is 2-3g of combined EPA/DHA daily.
-Making sure you find a high quality fish oil is key; for that, we recommend THIS BRAND.
+Making sure you find a high-quality fish oil is key; for that, we recommend THIS BRAND.

-Another one we’re almost all deficient in, that holds so many benefits when it comes to higher levels of performance and muscle growth.
+Another one we’re almost all deficient in, that olds so many benefits when it comes to higher levels of performance and muscle growth.
 The issue is that there are about 17 kinds of magnesium on the shelves and almost all of them just give you diarrhea.

 The type and dosage for neurological and muscular benefits, is going to be around 300-500mg daily of glycinate, aspartate, malate, and/or citrate.
 THIS BRAND outperforms most!

-This is NOT a magic bullet… there are a few, less than a handful, ingredients that are in some pre workouts that truly do impact the results you see.
+This is NOT a magic bullet… There are a few, less than a handful, ingredients that are in some pre-workouts that truly do impact the results you see.
 One being caffeine, the most obvious.
 It increases energy and heart rate, leading to improved performance and an increased metabolic rate.
-Citrulline Malate is another and finally, Beta Alanine.
-These 3 DO show some benefit and when you consume them pre workout, you’ll see a difference.
+Citrulline Malate is another and finally, Beta-Alanine.
+These 3 DO show some benefit and when you consume them pre-workout, you’ll see a difference.

 Is this required or mandatory?
 By no means at all!
-But if you need a pick me up in order to get amped for the gym and to push yourself harder, I’d suggest it and HERE is our favorite one.
+But if you need a pick me up in order to get amped for the gym and to push yourself harder, I’d suggest it, and HERE is our favorite one.